 But what if I told you that you could create a pamper session for yourself in just a few minutes using only ingredients you could find in your kitchen?

 This delicious, edible mud mask obviously isn’t made of real mud, but it works nonetheless!
-This last weekend I wanted to experiment with a DIY facial mask, so I did a little research on what kinds of ingredients would be good for such a thing, and here is what I learned:
+This last weekend I wanted to experiment with a DIY facial mask, so I did a little research on what kinds of ingredients would be good for such a thing.

 GREEK YOGURT contains lactic acid, which exfoliates and smooths your skin.
 It loosens dead skin cells, helps clear out pores and can be used to fight blemishes.